amiltonwong/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

 And then, I perform an exploratory visualization of the dataset.
 First, I plot a histogram showing the inputs per class using np.bincount() and display one instance for each class (0-42).
-The following histogram diagram is an exploratory visualization of the data set.
+The following histogram diagram is an exploratory visualization of the data set, which shows the number of instance input for each classes.

 ![alt text][image1]